boygao1992/StateBackPrototype/README.md

 1. CycleJS claims that the Main Function is *Pure*, but not really.
   Still need mocking for testing.
   - event listener attach/removal is side effect which is not abstracted away from Main.
-  - RxJS Observable has many stateful operators which are declarative but encapsulate/hide state.
+  - RxJS Observable has many stateful operators which are declarative (named)  but encapsulate/hide state.
     - MemoryStream / operators with buffers
     - time-related operators